GulliBlog/GulliBlog/README.md

 👀 What will you find here?
-Some random and uncategorizable stuff that i found.
+Some random and uncategorizable stuff (that i found).

 GulliBlog is a
 - 📖 diary with trash stories ..